jrobinson-uk/app_inventor/L2/plan.md

 - Explain how the timer app could be changed to function as a countdown timer

 ### :hourglass: Lesson Summary
-- Stopwatch Planning
-- Recap what loops are using the [Looping Demo App](Loops.aia)
+- Stopwatch Planning **or** Recap what loops are using the [Looping Demo App](../resources/Loops.aia)
-- Students create a stopwatch timer following video and [student instructions](student.md).
+- Students create a stopwatch timer following video and [student instructions](../student/).
 - Reflect on how the app could be adpated to function as a stopwatch timer.

 ### :bulb: Starter
-Discuss the function of a stopwatch timer and identify the key events and actions, recording them on the [planning sheet](resources/planning.pdf).
+Discuss the function of a stopwatch timer and identify the key events and actions, recording them on the [planning sheet](../resources/planning.pdf).

 - Some events are quite tangible such as button presses, others might be harder to spot.
-- There may be several events link to each action, they should be broken down (**decomposed**) as much as possible.
+- There may be several actions link to each event, they should be broken down (**decomposed**) as much as possible.

 ### :nut_and_bolt: Main Development
-- - Students follow [student instructions](student.md) to build a stopwatch app which uses a clock.timer event to increment a counter.
+- Students follow [student instructions](../student/) to build a stopwatch app which uses a clock.timer event to increment a counter.
 - Students must regularly and thoroughly test their app.

 ### :pencil: Plenary